 Cook brown rice as instructed on the package and set aside.
 Time saver: have rice ready to go ahead of time.

 Heat a small skillet over medium heat.

 Once hot, add raw walnuts and toast for 5-7 minutes, stirring frequently, until fragrant and golden brown.
 (Keep an eye on them to prevent burning.
 You just want them toasted.)
 Set aside and allow to cool.

 In the meantime, heat another small to medium skillet over medium heat.
 Once hot, add 1/2 Tbsp oil (or veggie broth) and onion.
 Season with a bit of salt and pepper and sauté for 3-4 minutes, or until onion is fragrant, soft, and translucent.
 Remove from heat and set aside.

-Once walnuts are cooled, add to blender or food processor with chili powder, cumin, smoked paprika, turmeric, salt and pepper and blend to a fine meal.
+Once walnuts are cooled, add to blender or food processor with chili powder, cumin, smoked paprika, garlic powder, ground turmeric, salt and pepper and blend to a fine meal.
 Set aside.

-Add drained, dried black beans to a large mixing bowl and mash well with a fork or potato masher, leaving only a few whole beans.
+Add drained black beans to a large mixing bowl and mash well with a fork or potato masher, leaving only a few whole beans.

 Next add cooked rice, spiced walnut mixture, sautéed onion, flour and mix thoroughly with a wooden spoon for 1-2 minutes, or until a moldable dough forms.
 Taste and adjust seasonings as needed.

 Form 6-8 burger patties (depending on size you prefer) and set on a baking sheet or plate for grilling.
 If grilling, heat the grill and brush with oil to avoid sticking.
 Otherwise, heat the same skillet you used earlier to medium heat.